madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 Now your fonts will be copied over with the same directory structure, in `dist/assets/fonts/`.

-I usually have more folders in `assets` that should be copied over.
+I usually have more than one folder in `assets` that I want to deal with in the same way.
 There is a concise way for this too!

 ```js
 ['src/assets/fonts/', 'src/assets/images/', 'src/assets/pdf/'].forEach(path =>